 Whether you have an interest in teaching, conducting research, pursuing a career in higher education or counseling, or any other area where instruction and learning occur, the Syracuse University School of Education has over 40 graduate programs to help get you there.
 Join Syracuse’s network of students, researchers and scholars as they continue to shape and inform educational practice for diverse communities around the world.

-New Scholarships available for master’s students starting in summer/fall 2019!
+New Scholarships available for master’s programs!

 Get 60-75% of your tuition covered for: